Solihin-k/web_scraping/README.md

 # Acknowledgements

-Thanks to the team at Real Python for their [tutorial](https://realpython.com/beautiful-soup-web-scraper-python/).
+Thanks to the team at @realpython for their [tutorial](https://realpython.com/beautiful-soup-web-scraper-python/)!
+It contains detailed explanations on how BeautifulSoup works.